 Generally speaking, if you are in valid F-1 or J-1 status and are a full-time student, you are eligible to be employed by Middlebury for on-campus employment.

-• F-1 Students: You are eligible to start on-campus employment as of the first day of your program at Middlebury.
-You do not need approval from ISSS.
-You are limited to working no more than 20 hours per week total for all on-campus jobs combined during the semester.
+• If you have received a travel signature on page 2 of your I-20, and have confirmed your recent I-94 arrival record indicates F-1 status, then you are eligible to start on-campus employment as of the first day of your program at Middlebury.
+You do not need additional approval from ISSS.
+You are limited to working no more than 20 hours per week in total for all on-campus jobs combined during the semester.

 • J-1 Students: You are eligible to start on-campus employment as of the first day of your program at Middlebury, however, you are required to obtain authorization from ISSS BEFORE starting your on-campus position.